Research Program:

 May 2023.
 A Q- and Exemplar-Theoretic approach to cross-dialect Spanish <st> production.
 [Paper presentation].
 WCCFL41.

 April 2023.
 A Q- and Exemplar-Theoretic approach to cross-dialect Spanish <st> production.
 [Paper presentation].
 CLS59.
-(Accepted but declined)
+(Accepted, declined to present)

 March 2023.
 A Q-theoretic approach to cross-dialect Spanish <st> production.
 Phorum (UCB Phonetics, Phonology, and Psycholinguistics forum) invited talk.